-Good Shepherd Cantonese
+Good Shepherd (Cantonese) Calgary, AB

-(Calgary, AB)

-Last year, a Cantonese evangelist began monthly outreach potlucks in a home.
+Last year, a Cantonese evangelist began monthly outreach potlucks in his home.
 Within four months these drew up to 30 people, half seekers.
 Now after seven months of regular Sunday services, eight adults have been baptised and the Holy Spirit is clearly at work.